Pratik-Kiri/Console-Application/README.md

-Console application created in C# , which can be used as a billing software at Gamezone.
+Console application created in C# , which can be used as a billing application at Gamezone.